prodda/All-Project-Descriptions/README.md

 ## ⚡ Terpiez App
 **Description**:
-This project is a full-stack Flutter-based augmented reality (AR) game app named Terpiez, where users explore real-world locations to capture creatures.
+This project is a full-stack Flutter-based game app named Terpiez, where users explore real-world locations to capture creatures.
 The app includes features like map integration, background location tracking, Redis-based remote data synchronization, local and push notifications, sensor interaction (e.g., accelerometer), and persistent creature data storage.
 The design also supports gamified elements like stats tracking and personalized creature logs.
 The app supports background services and secure storage, making it suitable for always-on mobile gaming.

 **Key Concepts**:
 - Flutter UI & State Management: Use of widgets, Provider, and global state keys to manage complex UI updates and user interactions across multiple screens (e.g., maps, stats, capture).